 Here’s another secret: let your flight attendants and hotel attendants know that you’re newly married and on your honeymoon.
 You’ll be surprised at how much stuff you’ll get for free.

-6. Choose a Wedding-Ready Venue and Save Decor and Rentals Cost
+6. Choose a Wedding-Ready Venue to Save on Decoration and Rentals Cost

 Some event venues are complete with everything and usually cost more and those that have little or not-enough facilities cost less.
 Some couples later discover that it costs more in the end when they hired the cheaper venues whereby they rented many things from outside.